aprateek29/Covid-Tracker/README.md

 # Covid-Tracker

-Download the apk from given link. https://prateek-covid-tracker.netlify.app/
+View the live version from given link. https://prateek-covid-tracker.netlify.app/

 * **Select from all the major cities of the world** -> **India**, **Australia**, **USA**, **Russia**, **France**, **United Kingdom** more.